reecss/CV/README.md

 ---

 ## I'm a [Real Human Being](http://www.youtube.com/watch?v=-DSVDcw6iW8)
-When I'm not coding I spend most of my time playing videos games, listening to music or trawling the internet for the latest tech news, science updates and stuff that's generally interesting to read or watch.
+When I'm not coding I spend most of my time having fun with my 2 beautiful daughters, playing videos games, listening to music or trawling the internet for the latest tech news, science updates and stuff that's generally interesting to read or watch.

 I have an unhealthy obsession with watches and I'm slowly building a vinyl record collection.